kangu/couchapp-go/README.md

 - `--password`: (Optional) Password for authentication
 - `--watch`: (Optional) Watch the folder for changes and push to database on file updates

+## Authentication

+If you don't want to fill in the username and password for the CouchDB admin on every command, you can skip them and instead configure two environment variables: `COUCHAPP_GO_USER` and `COUCHAPP_GO_PASS`.

 ## Folder structure

 ```bash